- Why Hadassah-Esther is included in the Tanakh

 Why Hadassah-Esther is included in the Tanakh:

 The Rabbis rightfully say that by leading us to repentance (teshuvah) Hadassah-Esther has shown us the way to a right relationship with our heavenly Father.
-Esther taught Israel and all future generations of those who believe in Adonai that He alone is the sole beacon of light that must lead the way for our nation of Israel; and for that matter any nation or people.
+Esther taught Israel and all future generations of those who believe in Adonai (the LORD) that He alone is the sole beacon of light that must lead the way for our nation of Israel; and for that matter any nation or people.
 It is our trust in our Righteous Father that will lead us on the long journey toward global, national, and personal salvation.
 In so doing, Esther earned inclusion in the Holy Scriptures.

 The Rabbis also believe that Esther has been made herself a part of Adonai’s eternity.
 They believe the Scroll of Esther is the continuation of a book that will come to an end at the Great White Throne judgment, when Amalek (the evil one) will be completely erased (removed) from the conscious presence of the righteous; when the Holy One’s sovereignty is made fully and perfectly manifest.

 The Eternal Reign of the Spirit:

 Jewish rabbinical tradition holds that the Feast of Purim will be the only festival that survives throughout all eternity.
 As a type of the unending Reign of the Holy Spirit this is true.
 In eternity the walk in the Spirit will be normative.
 The supreme reign of the Holy Spirit will become the only manner of walking (existing) throughout eternity.
 However, Purim is not set apart by the Adonai to “illustrate” His eternal holy days (eternal rest).
 For it is a true saying:

 Adonai will not allow even the slightest taint of conscious remembrance of the evil one to enter into His new heaven and earth.